The data controller for this website in the context of the General Data Protection Regulation is:

 We use this data exclusively for sending the requested information and offers.

-Newsletter2Go is used as newsletter software.
-Your data will be transmitted to Newsletter2Go GmbH.
-Newsletter2Go is not allowed to sell your data or use it for other purposes than for sending newsletters.
-Newsletter2Go is a German, certified provider, which was selected according to the requirements of the Data Protection Basic Regulation and the Federal Data Protection Act.
+Sendinblue (Newsletter2Go) is used as newsletter software.
+Your data will be transmitted to Sendinblue GmbH.
+Sendinblue is not allowed to sell your data or use it for other purposes than for sending newsletters.
+Sendinblue is a German, certified provider, which was selected according to the requirements of the Data Protection Basic Regulation and the Federal Data Protection Act.

 You can revoke your consent to the storage of your data, your e-mail address and its use for sending the newsletter at any time, for example by clicking on the "Unsubscribe" link in the newsletter.